dmitrikozlov/django-logging/README.md

       "k1": 10,
       "k2": 20
     },
-    "message": "notice with data"
+    "message": "A notice with a data payload"
   },
   ...
 ```
-Additionally, you may direct the output to a file:
+Additionally, you may redirect the output to a file or any other destination supported by the Python logger:
 ```
-... notice with data {'x': 1, 'y': 'foo', 'z': {'k1': 10, 'k2': 20}} ...
+...
+A notice with a data payload {'x': 1, 'y': 'foo', 'z': {'k1': 10, 'k2': 20}} ...
 ```
 Calls `logger.error('an error message'), logger.info('FYI'), etc.` work as expected.

-The implementation is in utils/logging.py file.
-That's the only file you need.
+The implementation is in the utils/logging.py file.
+That is the only file you need.
-The rest of the files are for demonstration purposes in the Django environment.
+The rest of the files here are for a quick setup of a demo.

 ## How to set up
-1. Set Up Google Cloud Logging for Python.
+1. Set Up Google Cloud logging for Python.
 See [Google Docs.](https://cloud.google.com/logging/docs/setup/python)
-2. Add utils/logging.py file to your project
+2. Add the file utils/logging.py to your project
-3. Modify settings.py file.
-Below is an example config enabling logging to Google Cloud and a file.
+3. Modify the settings.py file.

-   You will need to specify:
+   You will need:

     `LOGGING_CONFIG = 'utils.logging.logging_config'`, where
     `logging_config` is a helper function for additional configuration steps